Honors College in High Mountian East

 Substance Free Housing

 A leader in alcohol-abuse prevention, William Paterson University has received national awards for innovative approaches to alcohol prevention.
-From online courses that educate students about the consequences of problematic drinking, to peer health advocates and community outreach with local towns, police departments, and bars, the program employs evidence-based strategies, and has facilitated the creation of a substance free living environment on campus.
+From online courses that educate students about the consequences of problematic drinking, to peer health advocates and community outreach with local towns, police departments, and bars, the program employs evidence-based strategies, and has facilitated the creation of a supportive community on campus.

-White Hall, William Paterson University’s Substance-Free residence hall, houses a total of 100 students, accommodating freshmen through seniors.
-All students who choose to live in this residence hall must sign a written agreement committing themselves to living a healthy, substance-free lifestyle.
+The Residence Life Program can accommodate a limited number of freshmen through seniors in a residential experience on a floor in White Hall, that will be dedicated to a substance-free lifestyle.
+All students who choose to live in this residence community must sign a written agreement committing themselves to living a healthy, substance-free lifestyle.
 The building is smoke-free, and no smoking is permitted in suites, hallways, or common areas.

 Substance Free Community